Pellenes tharinae: Description

 Pellenes tharinae is a medium-sized spider.
-It has a body is divided into two main parts: a cephalothorax and an abdomen.
+It has a body that is divided into two main parts: a cephalothorax and an abdomen.
 The male has a carapace, the hard upper part of the cephalothorax, that is between 1.3 and 1.7 mm in length and between 1 and 1.3 mm in width.
 It is dark brown, moderately high and covered in grey hairs.
-The black eye field is marked is bristly with a white patch near the eyes themselves.
-The underside, or sternum, is brown.
-White hairs cover the clypeus.
-The chelicerae are brown with white hairs at the bottom while the brown labium and maxillae have pale margins.
+Its black eye field is bristly and marked with a white patch near the eyes themselves.
+The underside of its cephalothorax, or sternum, is brown.
+White hairs cover the part of the spider's face known as its clypeus.
+At the front of its head, its chelicerae are brown with white hairs at the bottom while its remaining mouthparts, including its brown labium and maxillae, have pale margins.

-The male has an abdomen that is ranges between 1.2 and 1.5 mm in length and 0.9 and 1.1 mm in width.
+The male has an abdomen that is between 1.2 and 1.5 mm in length and 0.9 and 1.1 mm in width.
 It is generally dark brown and hairy with a thin pale stripe near the front, six white dots near the back and a white arrow in the middle.
-The underside is brownish, darker to the front.
-It is this arrow-like pattern that most easily distinguishes the species from the otherwise similar Pellenes cingulatus.
-The spider's spinnerets are also darker.
+This arrow-like pattern is what most easily distinguishes the species from the otherwise similar Pellenes cingulatus.
+The underside of its abdomen is brownish, darker to the front.
+The spider's spinnerets, used for spinning webs, are also darker.
 Its front legs are brown with long black hairs.
 The remainder of the legs are dark yellow to light brown, and have brown leg hairs and spines.

 The spider's reproductive system is similar to others in the genus.
-It has yellow pedipalps, sensual organs near the mouth and a cymbium that is marked with a few white scales.
-The palpal bulb has a narrow spike-like embolus projecting from it, which is accompanied by a thicker projection or apophysis that makes it look as if the spider has a double embolus.
+It has yellow pedipalps, sexual organs near the mouth, that end with a cymbium that is marked with a few white scales.
+Attached to the cymbium is a palpal bulb that has a narrow spike-like embolus projecting from it, which is accompanied by a thicker projection or apophysis that makes it look as if the spider has a double embolus.
 They curve, following the contour of the palpal bulb and do not project beyond the cymbium.
-The palpal tibia has a pointed apophysis that has a wide base and a slight curve to its end.
+At the base of its cymbium, the spider's palpal tibia has a pointed apophysis that has a wide base and a slight curve to its end.

 The female is similar in size to the male, with a carapace between 1.5 and 1.6 mm in length and 1.2 and 1.3 mm in width and an abdomen between 1.3 and 2.1 mm long and between 1 and 1.6 mm wide.
 It has the same characteristic pattern on its abdomen.
 It is also similar in shape to the male but is generally larger.
 Its copulatory organs are again distinctive.
-The epigyne, the external copulatory organ, has a pocket in the middle and two flaps that show evidence of sclerotization.
-The copulatory openings open to short insemination ducts that lead to multi-chambered spermathecae, or receptacles.
+Its epigyne, the external visible copulatory organ, has a pocket in the middle and two flaps that show evidence of sclerotization.
+The spider's copulatory openings open to short insemination ducts that lead to multi-chambered spermathecae, or receptacles.